• Call 877-225-8384

 Sleep and Board Exams

 sleep and board exams - are you getting enough - beat the boardsI’m about to tell you something so obvious you may want to throw something at me.
 Despite the apparent obviousness, many exam candidates still will make the mistake I’m about to describe and do so for entirely understandable reasons.
-Let me explain.
+Let me explain why sleep and board exams is so important.
 On the day (or several days) prior to your exam, your anxiety level likely will increase.
-You may realize you are not as prepared as you would like to be and regret not devoting more time to preparing.… READ MORE
+You may realize you are not as prepared as you would like to be… Click to Read More

 Filed Under: All Posts, How to Prepare For Your Board Exam Tagged With: beat the boards, Dr Jack Krasuski, enough sleep to ace exam, enough sleep to pass exam, how much sleep should i get for my board exam, jack krasuski, right amount of sleep, sleep and board exams